Gundam Wing: Endless Waltz

-Gundam Wing: Endless Waltz, known in Japan as New Mobile Report Gundam Wing: Endless Waltz (新機動戦記ガンダム Endless Waltz, Shin Kidō Senki Gandamu Uingu Endoresu Warutsu), is the sequel to Mobile Suit Gundam Wing, both of which are set in the "After Colony" timeline, an alternate universe to that of the original Mobile Suit Gundam series.
+Gundam Wing: Endless Waltz (新機動戦記ガンダム Endless Waltz, Shin Kidō Senki Gandamu Uingu Endoresu Warutsu), is the sequel to Mobile Suit Gundam Wing, both of which are set in the "After Colony" timeline, an alternate universe to that of the original Mobile Suit Gundam series.
 Aside from being a continuation to the Gundam Wing TV series, it also reveals details regarding the pasts of the five Gundam pilots and the true objective behind "Operation Meteor."

 Endless Waltz originally premiered in Japan as a three-part OVA in 1997.
 It was later released as a theatrical compilation film in 1998, including additional scenes and an altered musical score.

 Synopsis

 It is the year After Colony 196, and the battles between Earth and the space colonies have ended.
-Treize Khushrenada is dead and OZ has come to an end.
+Treize Khushrenada is dead and the Organization of the Zodiac (OZ) has come to an end.
 This gives birth to the Earth Sphere Unified Nation (ESUN) and the Preventers.
 Seeing they won't be needed anymore, the Gundam pilots (except Chang Wufei) send their suits into the sun.
-However, this peace would not last, for a rebellion occurs on the newly completed colony, L3 X-18999.
+However, this peace would not last, as a rebellion occurs on the newly completed colony, L3 X-18999.

 Led by seven-year-old Mariemaia Khushrenada, Treize's illegitimate daughter, the rebellion kidnaps Relena Darlian, now the Vice Foreign Minister of the ESUN, during a diplomatic mission to X-18999.
-As the Gundam pilots investigate further, they discover that Mariemaia is merely a puppet controlled by her grandfather Dekim Barton, a former advisor to martyred colony leader Heero Yuy, who is using X-18999 to go through with the original Operation Meteor, as a contingency plan in case the ESUN doesn't comply.
+As the Gundam pilots investigate further, they discover that Mariemaia is merely a puppet controlled by her grandfather Dekim Barton, a former advisor to martyred colony leader Heero Yuy who is using X-18999 to go through with the original Operation Meteor as a contingency plan in case the ESUN doesn't comply.
 The Gundam pilots must prevent Dekim from seizing power over the ESUN.

 The Gundams are retrieved from their course to sun to Earth's orbit thanks to Quatre and the Maganacs.
 The pilots use their Gundams one last time to fight against Dekim's forces, not killing anyone.
 In the end, Dekim is killed by one of his own soldiers, Earth and its colonies are at peace once again and all mobile suits (including the Gundams) are forever destroyed and never seen again.